Nicola Sturgeon has announced a broad timetable for a second Scottish independence referendum by 2021 if Scotland is taken out of the European Union.

 The most recent of these was in March 2017 by IPSOS-Mori which showed 47 per cent in favour with 46 per cent opposed, counting those who were almost certain to vote.
 The highest lead for independence was nine points in August 2015.

-All the other polls since the referendum have shown a lead for No. The highest lead for a No vote was 20 points in May 2019, however this poll had a different question format to usual, asking respondents whether they would like to Leave or Remain in the UK.
+All the other polls since the referendum have shown a lead for No, until Lord Ashcroft’s landmark survey in August 2019.
+The highest lead for a No vote was 20 points in May 2019, however this poll had a different question format to usual, asking respondents whether they would like to Leave or Remain in the UK.
 The 20-point lead was matched using a standard question in June 2017.

 What affected people’s answers?